 3. While the tofu is being squeezed, make your marinade sauce.
 Handmix in a small bowl the soya/tamari sauce, rice vinegar, maple syrup, sesame and veggie oils, ginger, garlic and red pepper paste or cayenne.
 Set aside.

 4. After the tofu has pressed for at least 15 minutes, slice it in cubes.
 Place the cubes in a shallow container and pour the marinade over them.
 Cover with a lid and let the cubes marinate for 1 hour or overnight in fridge.
 I usually let it sit overnight.

 5. Heat up 1 or 2 tablespoons (not more) of veggie oil in a cast iron or non-stick frying pan.
-Reduce the heat to medium-high (or a little lower if need be) and add the tofu cubes, one at a time, without the marinade sauce.
+Reduce the heat to medium-high (or a little lower if need be) and add the tofu cubes without the marinade sauce.
 Do not toss or shake the cubes around!
-Be gentle and patient and let the cubes fry for a few minutes on one side.
-Then, with a spatula, spoon or cooking tweezers, gently turn them over, one at a time, and let them fry on the other side for a few more minutes or so and repeat this until they are all fried.
-Some will be a little more fried than others, but in all, frying should generally take about 12 minutes.
+Be gentle and patient and let the cubes fry for a minute or more and turn them over gently and let them fry on the other side and repeat this until they are all fried.
+Some will be a little more fried than others, but in all, frying should generally take about 10 minutes.

 6. When the cubes have browned, pour in half or a few tablespoons of the marinade sauce (NOT ALL OF IT).
 With the heat still on, gently toss and roll the cubes (you can sprinkle some sesame seeds on top) until all of the sauce is absorbed and the cubes are caramalized.